acceberann/eye-exercise/README.md

 ## How To Run

-Open the eyes.html file to give your mouse pointer the feeling that something's watching it.
-Ensure you also have the eyes.css file and the oneeye.png file.
+Open the index.html file to give your mouse pointer the feeling that something's watching it.
+Ensure you also have the styels.css, Eyes.js and the oneeye.png file in the same folder as the index.html file.

 ## MIT License